Skimo: Fito (Daniel Tovar)

 Fito is the typical "cool guy" co-protagonist in the series.
 He does not earn good grades in school, but he is athletic and portrays himself as "the coolest dude in the neighborhood" almost everywhere and always has odd ideas to improve Skimo (like selling one Skimo at twice its price, instead of selling 2X1).
 He likes rock, hip-hop, and beatbox music and he has an "internal beat" when he is speaking or doing something.
 He's a dreamer and a schemer, and he talks about his fantasies as if they were real.
 Fito is 16 years old.

-His most notorious feature is his surfer-afro hair, and his skateboard-style clothes.
+His most distinctive feature is his surfer-afro hair, and his skater-style clothes.

 Tavo Nachón (Miguel Santa Rita)

 Tavo is Fito's best friend, although they call themselves business partners.
 He is the smart co-protagonist in the series, and his intelligence is fundamental to Skimo's success.
 He has a secret crush on Úrsula.
 He is very timid, and also considered a "geek" due to his obsession with order, control, and extreme cleanliness.
 He uses better or different words than Fito because he is smarter.
-In the first episode is revealed that Tavo's last name is "Nachon".
+In the first episode is revealed that Tavo's last name is "Nachón".

 Just like all of the friends, Tavo is the opposite of Fito, and maybe that's the reason that they are friends.
 He wears casual clothes and hates every kind of sickness.
 Tavo is 17 years old.
 By the end of season 2, his parents get divorced and he has to go live in another state and this ends season 2.
 In season 3 he spends a lot of time with his new girlfriend, Cris, who makes Ursula very jealous; however, it is hinted that maybe he is still in love with Ursula.

 Tavo's name was probably inspired by the Spanish word "bonachón", which translated to means "goody".